Simple Regression Tree Learner

 Minimum number of records in a decision tree node so that another split is attempted.
 Note, this option does not make any implications on the minimum number of records in a terminal node.
 If enabled, this number needs to be at least twice as large as the minimum child node size (as otherwise for binary splits one of the two children would have less records than specified).

-Minimum node size
+Minimum child node size

 Input Ports